-They carry the ancient swivel-guns-brightly polished metal guns-which shine so brightly that one can see them from a great distance.
+THEY carry the ancient swivel-guns-brightly polished metal guns-which shine so brightly that one can see them from a great distance.

 At the end of the Durbar it was extraordinary to see the worn-out aspect of the people who were presumably enjoying the holiday.
 They had seen too much; they were tired; it must have been a relief to them when it was all over.
-We in the Press Camp enjoyed every minute, and, as we one and all said afterwards, we should like to have had the whole fortnight of ceremonials over again.
-The presence of so many beautiful English women did much towards making the Durbar a success.

-Of course, there were very many dinners to attend, and it was marvellous how well all the Viceregal parties were arranged.
-The night I dined with the Viceroy there were over a hundred guests.
-One enormous tent was used as a diningroom, and another equally large as a reception room.
-Every one agreed that Lord Curzon was an ideal host, and the memory of the A.D.C.s was wonderful.
-They knew the names of every one there.
-My personal experience was not especially enlivening.
-I sat near a lady who scarcely spoke a word during the whole evening.
-Once she turned round, and said, in a gushing manner, "Isn't this an interesting dinner?
-Do you know, we are all distinguished and interesting people here!"
-I could not but take her word for it.
-It is impossible to contradict a lady.
+We in the Press Camp enjoyed every minute, and, as we one and all said afterwards, we should like to have had the whole fortnight of ceremonials over course, there were very many dinners to l, and it was marvellous how well all the egal parties were arranged.
+The night I with the Viceroy there were over a hundred .
+One enormous tent was used as a diningand another equally large as a reception Every one agreed that Lord Curzon was eal host, and the memory of the A.D.C.s vonderful.
+They knew the names of every here.
+My personal experience was not ally enlivening.
+I sat near a lady who y spoke a word during the whole evening. she turned round, and said, in a gushing er, "Isn't this an interesting dinner?
+Do now, we are all distinguished and interesting here!"
+I could not but take her word It is impossible to contradict a lady.